-Based on evidence the National Minority Technology Council has embraced Charrettes as a model for both community participation and collaborative creativity.
+Based on evidence the National Minority Technology Council has embraced charrettes as a model for both community participation and collaborative creativity.
 The term charrette is used here to indicate a creative burst of energy that builds momentum for a project and sets it on a course to meet community project goals.
-Our approach to charrettes in community planning for economic growth are research based and allow stakeholders an opportunity to transform their view of a complex problem to realistic and achievable designs that work.
+Our approach to charrettes in community planning for economic growth is research based and allows stakeholders an opportunity to transform their view of a complex problem to realistic and achievable designs that work.

 In order to effectively develop and implement and report on an effective community charrette there must be a clear decision on the intent and scale of the activity.
 NMTC sourced charrettes are developed to assist stakeholders in the communities we serve better grasp a key economic change in how community members can access the high growth high demand opportunities born from 21st Century knowledge economy jobs and entrepreneurial opportunities.

 To find out more about our Community Charrette stakeholder engagement process please fill out the response form below.
 One of our community engagement specialists will be in touch with you to schedule an interview to find out if our process is a fit for your community.
 We understand that funding may require direct input from the Council and this is a service that is provided to our members.
 Technical assistance fees will be delineated in our member Memorandum of Understanding document prior to initiating our charrette process.
 Non- Member engagements are also available upon request.